Composite overwrapped pressure vessel

 A composite overwrapped pressure vessel (COPV) is a vessel consisting of a thin, non-structural liner wrapped with a structural fiber composite, designed to hold a fluid under pressure.
 The liner provides a barrier between the fluid and the composite, preventing leaks (which can occur through matrix microcracks which do not cause structural failure) and chemical degradation of the structure.
-In general, a protective shell is applied for protective shielding against impact damage.
+In general, a protective shell is applied for shielding against impact damage.
 The most commonly used composites are fiber reinforced polymers (FRP), using carbon and kevlar fibers.
 The primary advantage of a COPV as compared to a similar sized metallic pressure vessel is lower weight; COPVs, however, carry an increased cost of manufacturing and certification.

 Overview

 A composite overwrapped pressure vessel (COPV) is a pressure-containing vessel, typically composed of a metallic liner, a composite overwrap, and one or more bosses.
-They are used in spaceflight due to their high-strength and low weight.
+They are used in spaceflight due to their high strength and low weight.

 During operation, COPVs expand from their unpressurized state.